How to be Happy

 It’s easier to despair and wrap yourself in the bitter embrace of fear than it is to be optimistic.

-My critics lament that I’m so upbeat, but then again, that’s why they’ll probably stay anxious for the rest of their lives.
+My critics lament that I’m too upbeat, but then again, that’s why they’ll probably stay anxious for the rest of their lives.
 Negativity has a way of throwing mud in your eye and blinding you to what you need to see in that regard.

 That’s what I think anyway.